Configuring latexmk

 file to a PDF and opens a preview; but also watches for any changes in relevant files and rebuilds the document when necessary.

-Even if you use an editor to handle the compilation and preview of your document, it almost certainly uses latexmk
+Even if you use an editor to handle the compilation and preview of your document, there's a good chance that it already uses latexmk

-under the hood, or can be configured to used latexmk
+under the hood, or can be configured to do so.

 This means that by adding a latexmk